EugeneChirkun/PlaywrightCucumberTypescript/README.md

 ## GitHub Actions workflows

 Was added two workflows for GitHub Actions.
-Workflows triggered on push and pull request in `master` branch.
-One workflow for running Playwright tests and creating reports, second workflow for performance and load testing using Artillery.io.
+Workflows triggered on push and pull request in `master` branch One workflow for running Playwright tests and creating reports, second workflow for performance and load testing using Artillery.io.

+## Test cases
+Test cases are written using Gherkin syntax, for further automation using Cucumber.
+Stored in .xlsx and placed in `test cases EXCEL` directory in project root folder.